aerocommerce/cli/README.md

 Make sure to place the `$HOME/.composer/vendor/bin` directory (or the equivalent directory for your OS) in your `$PATH` so that the `aero` executable can be located by your system.

-Once installed, you should be able to run `aero {command name}` from within any directory.
+Once installed, you should be able to run `aero {command}` from within any directory.

 ## Installing Aero Commerce